 The Calm Harm app by stem4 helps young people resist or manage the urge to self-harm.
-Developed by Dr Nihara Krause, a consultant Clinical Psychologist, together with ideas from young people, the Calm Harm app uses strategies from Dialectical Behaviour Therapy (DBT) to help users learn to identify and manage their ‘emotional mind’, teaching impulse control, emotional regulation and tracking underlying triggers to harmful urges.
+Developed by Dr Nihara Krause, a Consultant Clinical Psychologist, in collaboration with young people, the Calm Harm app uses strategies from Dialectical Behaviour Therapy (DBT) to help users learn to identify and manage their ‘emotional mind’, teaching impulse control, emotional regulation and tracking underlying triggers to harmful urges.

-It is not a substitute for the assessment and individualised treatment of a health/mental health professional.
+It is not a substitute for the assessment and individualised treatment by a health/mental health professional.

 The Calm Harm app is recommended for the ages of 13 years and above.
 If a younger child would like to use it, it is recommended that this is done under the guidance of a responsible adult.

 Please note that the Calm Harm app is not a substitute for assessment and intervention by a mental health professional.
 It is recommended a GP should be consulted in the first instance.

 In addition to the age criteria above, the app has been developed (if used for self-guided use) with individuals who experience non suicidal self-injury.
 If you self-harm with suicidal intent please talk to a responsible adult and see a health professional urgently.
 Do not hesitate to call emergency services if the urges are very strong.
 If you are under the supervision of a mental health team, you may use the app under their guidance.

 ‘The urge to self-harm is like a wave – it feels most powerful when you start wanting to do it.
 Once you surf the wave, the urge will fade.’